 “Conflict of interest” is a deceptively simple term devilishly difficult to apply.
-It first came into common parlance in the United States in the nineteen fifties thanks to the political uproar former CEO of General Motors Charles Wilson, President Eisenhower’s nominee to be the Secretary of Defense, sparked when he told the Senate committee considering his nomination that the interests of the U.S. and General Motors were aligned.
+It first came into common parlance in the United States in the nineteen fifties thanks to the political uproar sparked when the former CEO of General Motors Charles Wilson, President Eisenhower’s nominee to be the Secretary of Defense, told the Senate that the interests of the U.S. and General Motors were aligned.
 Senators questioned that premise given that Mr. Wilson owned considerable GM stock and as Secretary of Defense would make decisions that would affect that stock.
 His interest in seeing the value of his stock holdings rise would, they asserted, conflict with his duty to advance the national interest and so they demanded he sell the stock to avoid any conflict of interest.

 The ensuing controversy about when a public official must sell off assets or take other measures to prevent a conflict of interest prompted Congress to update and modernize federal ethics laws.
 A 1962 statute banned four types of conflicts, those arising from employees: i) awarding themselves government contracts, ii) assisting anyone in pursuing a claim against the government, iii) taking money from someone for discharging their duties as a government employee, or iv) advising, after leaving government employee, an individual or firm on a matter they worked while an employee.

 Each of these four involves the possibility that the employee will put his or her personal, financial interest ahead of the public interest when taking a decision.
 These are clear, “bright line” rules easy to understand and easy to enforce.
 The problem has come with the subsequent expansion of the term “interest.”